henryle-n/Plotly-JavaScript/README.md

 ## Background

-Human eyes can only see what they can see.
+Human eyes can see what they can only see.
 The smallest visible object to them is just around 0.1mm (or ~ $\frac{1}{213}$in).
 Truth is they can't see the microbes ...
 Thanks to the modern hi-tech microscope with high resolution and manifying capability, now we can see the worlds that we couldn't see before - the worlds of different microbes that live on our body.
 To them, our body is their earth as the earth to human race.

 In recent research project from the Dept. of Applied Ecology of the North Carolina University, the scientists collected human belly button samples and develop a database that catalogs the microbes colonizing human navels.
 The dataset reveals a small handful of microbial species knowns as "**Operational Taxonomic Units**", or "**OTUs**".

 This Data Anylitics and Visualization project utilizing 3 different chart types: horizontal bar, bubble, and gauge charts of the **Plotly.js** library to shed lights on several questions:

 <ol>
-    <li>Demographic Info of the sample donors.</li>
+    <li>Demographic Info of each sample donor.</li>
     <li>What are the top 10 microbial species (OTUs) found in each sample?</li>
     <li>What are the names of bacteria found in each OTU?</li>
     <li>How many times a week does each sample donor wash their belly button?</li>